Freedom-Club-Sec/.github/profile/README.md

-We create FOSS security and privacy software for high-risk users
+We create cool FOSS security and privacy software